edvincandon/Revux/README.md

 ```

 **component.vue**
-Use the $connect method to map state to $data
+Use the `$connect` method to map state to $data
+Here our state looks something like `{ status: 'foobar' }`
+**Be sure to declare your mapped $data properties in your component's data definition for them to be reactive**

 ```js
 <template>{{status}}</template>